 This page is continually updated as findings are received and our COVID-19 response work grows.

-We are funding 15 humanitarian health research studies as part of our COVID-19 responsive funding call for proposals.
+We funded 15 humanitarian health research studies as part of our COVID-19 responsive funding call for proposals.

 This was an urgent funding call for robust public health research proposals that will contribute to the effectiveness of the current humanitarian response to COVID-19 and increase the evidence base for future responses to similar infectious disease outbreaks.